abelectronicsuk/ABElectronics_CLI/iopi_python/README.md

 python iopi.py -a 0x20 -n 1 -d 0 -u 1 -r
 ```

-Input values can be in decimal, hexidecimal or binary.
-When using hexidemial format the number with 0x, when using binary format the number with 0b.
+Input values can be in decimal, hexadecimal or binary.
+When using hexadecimal, format the number with 0x; when using binary, format the number with 0b.

 ```123 = 0x7b = 0b1111011```